What is a Food Handlers Card and How to Get Yours Now

 The good news is you don’t need to go to a government agency and be on a waitlist to get your food handlers card.
 Many state-certified providers provide online training that is on par with what you typically receive in person.

-Serving Alcohol’s Food Certification Training course pairs with leading food certification training provider, Tap Series, to provide high-quality training in safe food handling.
+We have paired with leading food certification training provider, Tap Series, to provide high-quality training in safe food handling.
 This course is available entirely online and can be completed in your own time.
 You can take the course on your phone (Android or iOS), tablet, or computer.